walbourn/walbourn.github.io/_posts/2013-09-10-manifest-madness.md

 <strong>Update: </strong>With Windows 10 <code>VerifyVersionInfo</code> is now subject to the same manifest-based behavior as <code>GetVersion(Ex)</code>: by default <code>IsWindows8OrGreater</code> and earlier will return 'true' as expected on Windows 10, but both <code>IsWindows8Point1OrGreater</code> and <code>IsWindows10OrGreater</code> will return 'false' without the appropriate GUIDs present in the ``<compatibility>`` section.

-Windows 11 uses the same `supportedOS` GUID as Windows 10.
+> <strong>Windows 11</strong> uses the same `supportedOS` GUID as Windows 10.
 The version number of Windows 11 is still "10.0", with a build number  >= 22000.

 <strong>Windows 10 & High DPI:</strong> The Windows 10 High DPI settings can be 100%, 125%, 150%, 175%, 200%, 225%, 250%, 300%, 350%, 400%, or 450%.
 See <a href="https://blogs.technet.microsoft.com/askcore/2015/12/08/display-scaling-in-windows-10/">this post</a> for details.